sophiaIC/HolisticSpecifications/popl2022/response.md

 should be possible even when the internal module invokes functions of external modules.

+Indeed, Necessity can deduce per-method assertions based on traditional pre- and post-conditions.
+However, we expect that these traditional pre- and post-conditions should be verified by traditional Hoare logic based tools, and currently, most traditional techniques cannot verify calls to unknown code.
+This does not of course mean that there is no hope for external calls -- we have started working on this.
+Note also, as argued in the overview, that many other current research works either forbid or heavily restrict calls from internal to external modules.

-Finally, more importantly, although the paper claims the (S3) condition instead of (S2) as an advance over Chainmail, the condition (S3) is not so convincing.
+> Finally, more importantly, although the paper claims the (S3) condition instead of (S2) as an advance over Chainmail, the condition (S3) is not so convincing.
 There are two concerns.
 First, (S3) does not say anything useful in the presence of an external module that has access to the password, which is the case in general.

+It is not modules that have access to the password; it is object.
+Thus, as we discuss in the overview, if no external objects in a callee's context have access to the password, then (S3) guarantees that while the callee is executing, the balance will not decrease.
+This guarantee holds, even if the caller's context contains external objects which have access to the password.

-In other words, (S3) cannot distinguish between external modules that have access to the password and those that do not.
-On the other hand, (S2) implies that external modules without knowing the correct password cannot change the balance.
+>  On the other hand, (S2) implies that external modules without knowing the correct password cannot change the balance.

+This is not true.
+As argued in the overview, and also lines (67-69) in the paper, (S2) does not preclude that the password is overwritten without prior knowledge.
+Thus, the "bad" module,  \"Mod2\", satisfies (S2).

-Second, (S3) seems to relying on the setting that the password is an unforgeable object instead of a string, which is rather artificial.
-On the other hand, (S2) seems to work even when the password is a string.
+> Second, (S3) seems to relying on the setting that the password is an unforgeable object instead of a string, which is rather artificial.

+Indeed, we do rely on object identities being unforgeable.
+This is a fundamental assumption in capability-secure programming,  [Miller 2006], and is also required by many works in the literature, eg Swasey et al. [2017].
+Relaxing such assumptions would be very interesting further work proababy requiring probabilistic reasoning.

+In summary, (S2) cannot distinguish "good" from the "bad" modules, while (S3) can, and this motivates our work.

+In the next version of this paper, we will make this argument much crisper.